Via Don’t Call The Airline, Lufthansa first class awards are currently available to Munich from several cities in the US and Canada.

 - Singapore Airlines KrisFlyer: 80,000 miles

-- transfer from Citi ThankYou, Membership Rewards, Ultimate Rewards, or SPG
+- transfer from Citi ThankYou, Membership Rewards, Ultimate Rewards

 - United MileagePlus: 110,000 miles